 Day 1 Kathmandu

 Namaste!
 Welcome to Nepal.
-You can arrive at any time on day 1 as there are no activities planned until the important welcome meeting at 18:00.
-Your leader will leave a note at reception telling you where and when this important meeting will take place.
-Please ask a member of reception for this information.
-Kathmandu is an awesome mixture of legend and modern development with a rich artistic and cultural heritage.
+You can arrive at any time on day 1 as there are no activities planned until the important welcome meeting at 6 pm.
+Kathmandu is an incredible mixture of legend and modern development with a rich artistic and cultural heritage.
 Narrow lanes lead to small squares and courtyards where ornate carved balconies overlook shrines and temples.
 Buzzing markets and bazaars are the centre of Nepali life where stalls and small hole-in-the-wall shops sell everything from bangles to Buddhas to beetroot.
 Kathmandu has been a travellers' centre for many years, reflected in the international flavour of the bright lights and 'Coca Cola culture' of the central Thamel district.
 If you arrive early, why not take time to climb to the Swayambhunath Temple.
 Situated on a hilltop, the instantly recognisable stupa with its Buddha eyes attracts a steady stream of pilgrims and the views out over the valley are superb.
 Alternatively, check out Durbar Square, home to the palace of the Kumari Devi, considered to be a living goddess.
-ALTITUDE SICKNESS:

 Day 2 Pokhara